timklapdor/csulx/_strategies/Guest-Presentations.md

 #### Motivation

 The subject Fields of Practice is aimed at supporting students to contextualise the nature of Social Work in a variety of practice settings and fields.
-Sourcing quality interviews / guest lectures from a range of practising professionals and embedding these videos throughout the online topics was identified as suitable way to enhance the quality of the online resources, contextualise the nature of social work and professional practice.
+Sourcing quality interviews/guest lectures from a range of practising professionals and embedding these videos throughout the online topics was identified as suitable way to enhance the quality of the online resources, contextualise the nature of social work and professional practice.

 #### Implementation